Wilmer Flores Player Props: Giants vs. Diamondbacks

 Wilmer Flores At The Plate

-- Flores is batting .348 with one homer during his last games and is on a five-game hitting streak.
+- Flores is batting .435 with one homer during his last games and is on a six-game hitting streak.

-- Flores has picked up a hit in 62.8% of his 78 games this season, with at least two hits in 21.8% of them.
+- Flores has an RBI in 25 of 79 games this year, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in one contest.

-- Flores has driven in a run in 25 games this year (32.1%), including seven games with more than one RBI (9.0%).
-He has also driven in three or more of his team's runs in one contest.
+- He has scored in 30 of 79 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.